akhealth/RFP-ORCA-Dashboards/1-Request-for-Proposals.md

     the COR within two weeks of the COR’s request.

 ### <a name="3.05"></a>Sec.
 3.05 Personnel

- **Need to update the below.
-For reference, this is what was in DPA RFP:**

  Alaska envisions the need for the following skillsets as part of the Contractors' team: